 If you're an analyst working with private equity investors, commercial and investment bankers, accountants and other professionals, read on to discover 10 types of financial models you need to know to get the data and insights necessary for future planning.

-Generally, financial modeling relies on inputs from a company's financial and operational history.
+Generally, financial modelling relies on inputs from a company's financial and operational history.
 The financial models provide insight and data for future planning, income forecasting and expense projecting.

 Other uses include: